“Maahes,” she coos in Sly’s ear, “do you have a special name for me?

 “I agree,” Dee said, smiling.
 “You are a dear.
 Anyone who thinks otherwise has air between the ears.
 Maahes knows a dear when he meets one.
 And his judgment is infallible.
 He’s a god, after all.”

-Drusilla has a third question in hand.
+Drusilla has a third question ready.
 She returns it to her desk, and quickly prepares a new one.
 “The other can wait,” she explains.
-“Strike while the iron is hot, right?”
+“Strike while the iron is hot.”

 He opens the new question and reads it out: “May I have my special name please?”